FrancesCoronel/tbd-interview/README.md

 ![Documents](https://i.imgur.com/kFGxrL1.png)

-## Logistics
+## Project approach

-I spent about 5-6 hours on this project.
+I spent about 5 hours on this project.

 I spent the first hour brainstorming and deciding on an idea and creating a basic scaffold.